netmindz/WLED-sync/README.md

 Then this is the library for you, see two examples

-If you do use this libray in your project, I would love to heart from you, please email will - at - netmindz.net
+If you do use this libray in your project, I would love to hear from you, please email will - at - netmindz.net